Fi-Boo/Team3_app/README.md

 3.2.
 In the left bar, select your student drive (H:\)

 3.3.
-In the middle box, select the folder where the *.java files were uploaded.
+In the middle box, select the folder where the *.java files were uploaded to.

 3.4.
 At the bottom right, select FINISH.